Hvar: Landscape

 Hvar is a high east–west ridge of Mesozoic limestone and dolomite, which was part of the mainland until approximately 11,000 years ago.
 Around that time, sea levels rose, filling the valleys that are now the channels between the islands.
 Hvar has a typical karst landscape, which means limited or no surface water, despite adequate rainfall, which disappears quickly into crevices in the ground.
 Farming in such areas requires careful conservation of water and protection of the soil against erosion.
 The water cisterns in the fields, and the dry-stone walls, especially terracing on the slopes are necessary for the continued success of agriculture on the island.

-The island has a typical Mediterranean vegetation, mostly bare with woody scrub at higher, steeper elevations, turning to pine forests on the lower slopes with Holm oak (Orno-Quercetum ilicis), Aleppo pines (Pinus halapensis Mill) and Black pines (Pinus nigra dalmatica).
+The island has a typical Mediterranean vegetation, mostly bare with woody scrub at higher, steeper elevations, turning to pine forests on the lower slopes with holm oak, Aleppo pines (Pinus halapensis) and black pines (Pinus nigra dalmatica).
 The islet of Šćedro is especially rich in various Mediterranean trees and plants.

 Hvar island is 68 km long, and only 10.5 km at its widest point.
 It covers an area of 297 km2, the 4th largest of the Adriatic islands by area, and has a coastline length of 254.2 km.
 The highest peak is Sv.
 Nikola, at 628 m.

 Administration and population

 The island is part of Split-Dalmatia County in Dalmatia, Croatia.
-The island has two towns and (Hvar and Stari Grad) and two municipalities (Jelsa and Sućuraj).
-Population figures are from 2011.
+The island has two towns (Hvar and Stari Grad) and two municipalities (Jelsa and Sućuraj).
+Population figures are from 2021.